Moroccan Carrot Salad

 Directions

-• In a medium bowl combine the carrots and onions
+In a medium mixing bowl, combine shredded carrots and diced onions.

-• Pour liquid mixture over the carrot and onions.
+Pour the liquid mixture over the carrot and onion blend.

 Tips

-• Replace half of the carrots with grated apples or jicama
+Replace half the carrots with grated apples or jicama for a sweet crunch.

 This salad was inspired by the Cooking Matters For Adults Book- based off Chef Nadine Nelson of Boston, Mass.